-- (a) The Director's approval for an ADS-B system is not required if an ADS-B system meets the performance requirements of clause 2(d) or 2(e) of this notice and the following criteria: - (1) the transponder is TSO-C166b, or TSO C166 or TSO C166a if fitted before 31 December 2018; and - (2) the GNSS position source is - (i) certified TSO-C145() or TSO-C146() or TSO-C196; or - (ii) approved by the Director for use in combination with a TSO-C112() transponder, producing a TSO-C166b compliant ADSB system; and - (3) the combination of the transponder and position source is - a proven combination as a certified STC or approved modification; or - (ii) an OEM recommended combination; or - (iii) from the FAA published approved combinations list; and
+(a) The Director's approval for an ADS-B system is not required if an ADS-B system meets the performance requirements of clause 2(d) or 2(e) of this notice and the following criteria:

+- (1) the transponder is TSO-C166b, or TSO C166 or TSO C166a if fitted before the commencement date of the rules; and - (2) the GNSS position source is - - (i) certified TSO-C145() or TSO-C146() or TSO-C196; or - (ii) approved by the Director for use in combination with a TSO-C112() transponder, producing a TSO-C166b compliant ADS-B system; and - (3) the combination of the transponder and position source is - - (i) a proven combination as a certified STC or approved modification; or - (ii) an OEM recommended combination; or

-- (4) the ADS-B system has been installed using Acceptable Technical Data as defined by Civil Aviation Rule Part 21 and the appropriate modification documentation has been completed; and - (5) post installation testing proves that the ADS-B system meets the required accuracy parameters specified in this notice. - (b) An ADS-B transponder must be installed by a Group 3 suitably rated Licensed Aircraft Maintenance Engineer holding a Radio category Group 3 or an equivalent authorised person in a maintenance organisation under Part 145. - (c) Approval of the Director regarding an ADS-B system referred to in this clause does not apply to the New Zealand Defence Force.
+- (iii) from the FAA published approved combinations list; and - (4) the ADS-B system has been installed using Acceptable Technical Data as defined by Civil Aviation Rule Part 21 and the appropriate modification documentation has been completed; and - (5) post installation testing proves that the ADS-B system meets the required accuracy parameters specified in this notice.

+(b) Except as provided in paragraph (ba), an ADS-B system must be installed by a suitably rated licensed aircraft maintenance engineer holding a Radio category Group 3, or an equivalent authorised person in a maintenance organisation under Part 145.